lovelle/perl-disque/README.md

 Connection:

-perl-disque will try to connect to any available server in the order is have been set, if any disque instance isn't available it will generate a error and abort.
+perl-disque will try to connect to any available server in the order is have been set, if there is any disque instance available, the client will generate a connection error and will abort.

 if you not spicify any server in conection `new()` by default will only connect to '127.0.0.1:7711'.